turingschool/curriculum/source/projects/blogger.markdown

 ### Starting the Server

-At your terminal and inside the project directory, start the server.
-It generally takes about 15 seconds.
-When you see seven lines like this:
+Let's start up the server.
+From your project directory:

 {% terminal %}
 $ bin/rails server